Gonlo2/mhconfig/README.md

 Some custom tags are allowed to facilitate the configuration administration.

-* `!format` allow format a string with some parameters
+* `!format` allow format a string with some parameters.
-* `!ref` insert the configuration of another file if don't exists a circular dependency
+* `!ref` insert the configuration of another file if don't exists a circular dependency.
-* `!sref` insert a scalar or a null value from the same configuration file
+* `!sref` insert a scalar or a null value from the same configuration file.
-* `!delete` remove the previous element with that path
+* `!delete` remove the previous element with that path.
 * `!override` force override one value instead merge it.
+* `!!str`, `!!int`, `!!float` and `!!bool` defines the type of a scalar, being a string by default.

 #### Format